 I live in Cambridge, Massachusetts with my wife Nevena and our son Kalen.
 Nevena and I are also adoptive parents to Rusty, our playful and rambunctious mini labradoodle.
 Before that we spent almost 10 years in San Francisco, a city we adore and consider our home town in the US.
-In the year of 2009, my wife's clinical rotations and residency turned us into nomads and before settling down in Cambridge, we spent a couple of years living in a variety of places, including Sacramento (CA), Manhattan (NY), Santa Monica (CA), Honolulu and Kailua (HI), and finally, St. Pete Beach and Tierra Verde (FL).
+In 2009, my wife's clinical rotations and residency turned us into nomads and before settling down in Cambridge, we spent a couple of years living in a variety of places, including Sacramento (CA), Manhattan (NY), Santa Monica (CA), Honolulu and Kailua (HI), and finally, St. Pete Beach and Tierra Verde (FL).

 We love traveling, hiking, swimming, diving, skiing or just about any outdoor activity.
 We also love to sample restaurants of any ethnic cuisine (especially sushi!), watch movies and musicals.
 Since we've become parents, most of our free time is spent playing with our son and walking our labradoodle at a nearby park.